-"A deeply personal confession of a long and tempestuous career in directing theatre and television; a brutally honest working-class manifesto which is as tumultuous and bohemian as any theatrical memoir you might have ever read.
-Dunderdale’s writing shifts from a diligent to a profane tone with constant bursts of unstoppable surprises, exercises and interviews with practitioners – Directing the Decades is never didactic, but full of important, necessary and topical insights on British Directing."
+'A deeply personal confession of a long and tempestuous career in directing theatre and television; a brutally honest working-class manifesto which is as tumultuous and bohemian as any theatrical memoir you might have ever read.
+Dunderdale’s writing shifts from a diligent to a profane tone, with constant bursts of unstoppable surprises, script analyses, shot lists, and interviews with practitioners – Directing the Decades is never didactic, but full of important, necessary, and topical insights on British Directing.'

 George Rodosthenous, University of Leeds, UK

 'This book of reflection and achievement will be a powerful tool for those who have come from working class backgrounds and realise that their voices and abilities have ground for development and success.
 This is a wonderful and very honest account of theatre and its ups and downs, its challenges and frustrations, its artistic rewards and colossal demands.
 This will be a reference book for many.'

 Ken Robertson, Senior Lecturer in Acting, Arts University, Bournemouth, UK